-2019 Lunar New Year Celebration - Year of the Pig
+2020 Lunar New Year Celebration - Year of the Rat

 The Lunar New Year is the most important holiday of the year for many Asian families.
 Lunar New Year, commonly known as Chinese New Year, is an official holiday in many countries including China, Indonesia, Hong Kong, Macau, Taiwan, Malaysia, Singapore, and Vietnam.

-The Lunar New Year begins on Tuesday, February 5, 2019.
+The Lunar New Year begins on Saturday, January 25, 2020.
 Each year is symbolized by an animal of the Chinese Zodiac.
-This year, it's the twelfth sign -- the pig.
+This year, it's the first sign -- the rat.

 Chinese New Year Dining in Bellevue